OliverGlandberger/gitignore_python/README.md

 # Usage

-## Getting Started

-1. The quickest way to get started is to copy or download the `.gitignore` file from the **main** branch of this repository, and adding it directly into the root directory of your Python project.
+The quickest way to get started is to copy or download the `.gitignore` file from the **main** branch of this repository, and adding it directly into the root directory of your Python project.

-### Using Specialized Python Project `.gitignore` Files:
+## Using Specialized Python Project `.gitignore` Files:

 Specialized branches are available, which provide `.gitignore` files tailored to specific Python project types, offering a more focused approach to ignoring irrelevant files.